Wednesday, October 20, 2010

 So by popular demand, the project is renamed "HÄRDBÖRD".
 I second this change because I did not much like calling it Fluffy, being not fluffy but still incredibly adorable.
 All previous references to Fluffy former will be updated to HÄRDBÖRD.
 I need a better way to inserting Umlauts into text...

 But it came out pretty awesome.
 Wheel, cored ring-o-wheel, motor can, and motor core all in one picture.
-A perfect slide-press fit too (with the exception of the screw he
+A perfect slide-press fit too (with the exception of the screw heads)!

 Bam, wheelmotor...and then there were two.